bcl1713/nixos/README.md

 ## ✨ Features

+- **Hybrid Graphics Support** with Intel/NVIDIA configuration
+  - NVIDIA offload for running specific applications on the dedicated GPU
+  - Power-efficient configuration to extend battery life
 - **Hyprland Wayland compositor** with a Catppuccin Mocha theme
 - **Proper screen sharing support** for video conferencing apps like Google Meet
 - **Home Manager** integration for user configuration